spotlightpa/poor-richard/content/news/2023-10-20-SPLSETTAMT.md

-authors = ["Angela Couloumbis", "Katie Meyer"] blurb = "The settlement, paid for using taxpayer dollars, came after a top aide to Shapiro was accused of sexually harassing a female subordinate." byline = "Angela Couloumbis of Spotlight PA and Katie Meyer of Spotlight PA" description = "A top aide to Pennsylvania Gov. Josh Shapiro was accused of sexually harassing a female subordinate and later resigned." image = "2023/10/01jk-5943-a0eb-k5qb.jpeg" image-credit = "Commonwealth Media Services" image-description = "Pennsylvania Gov. Josh Shapiro speaks at a small business summit in Harrisburg." internal-id = "SPLSETTAMT" kicker = "The Capitol" modal-exclude = false published = 2023-10-20T15:31:46.804-04:00 slug = "pennsylvania-josh-shapiro-mike-vereb-sexual-harassment-settlement-amount" suppress-date = false title = "Gov. Josh Shapiro’s office agrees to pay $295K to settle sexual harassment allegation against top aide" title-tag = "Josh Shapiro’s office to pay $295K to settle harassment claim" topics = ["The Capitol", "Josh Shapiro"]
+authors = ["Angela Couloumbis", "Katie Meyer"] blurb = "The settlement, paid for using taxpayer dollars, came after a top aide to Shapiro was accused of sexually harassing a female subordinate." byline = "Angela Couloumbis of Spotlight PA and Katie Meyer of Spotlight PA" description = "Mike Vereb, a top aide to Pennsylvania Gov. Josh Shapiro, was accused of sexually harassing a female subordinate and later resigned." feed-exclude = false image = "2023/10/01jk-5943-a0eb-k5qb.jpeg" image-credit = "Commonwealth Media Services" image-description = "Pennsylvania Gov. Josh Shapiro speaks at a small business summit in Harrisburg." internal-id = "SPLSETTAMT" kicker = "The Capitol" modal-exclude = false pinned = false published = 2023-10-20T15:31:46.804-04:00 slug = "pennsylvania-josh-shapiro-mike-vereb-sexual-harassment-settlement-amount" suppress-date = false title = "Gov. Josh Shapiro’s office agrees to pay $295K to settle sexual harassment allegation against top aide" title-tag = "Shapiro’s office to pay $295K to settle Vereb harassment claim" topics = ["The Capitol", "Josh Shapiro"]
 +++